vincentslee/WhereAt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 WhereAt is a social app that allows users to publicly log what's happening and "where at".
 This website is designed for mobile, so make sure to use it in mobile view.
+[View live] (https://still-sierra-44908.herokuapp.com/)

 ### Built With